2013 Chinese Grand Prix

-The 2013 Chinese Grand Prix (formally known as the 2013 Formula 1 UBS Chinese Grand Prix) was a Formula One motor race that was held on 14 April 2013 at the Shanghai International Circuit in Shanghai, China.
+The 2013 Chinese Grand Prix (formally known as the 2013 Formula 1 UBS Chinese Grand Prix) was a Formula One motor race held on 14 April 2013 at the Shanghai International Circuit in Shanghai, China.
 The race was the third round of the 2013 season, and marked the tenth running of the Chinese Grand Prix as a round of the Formula One World Championship.
 The race was won by Fernando Alonso.

 Report

 Background

 Like the 2012 Chinese Grand Prix, tyre supplier Pirelli brought its white-banded medium compound tyre as the harder "prime" tyre and the yellow-banded soft compound tyre as the softer "option" tyre.

 Qualifying

 Q1

 As in previous qualifying sessions, the Caterham and Marussia cars were eliminated in the first round of qualifying.
 Sauber's Esteban Gutiérrez and Williams's Valtteri Bottas were also eliminated.
 The fastest time of 1:35.793 was posted by Lewis Hamilton.
 All cars were comfortably within the 107% cutoff time of 1:42.498.